KEO-cls-eedi/specification/doc/clseedi.md

 }
 ```

-Limits always have a positive value and a positive duration
+Limits always have a positive value.
+When a duration is specified, it must also be positive
 <span id="REQ-13"><a href="#REQ-13">[REQ-13]</a></span>.
 It is not allowed to send a consumption and a production limit in one message.
 <span id="REQ-14"><a href="#REQ-14">[REQ-14]</a></span>